-- 5. The Program's activities since the last Ministerial Conference continued to focus on the areas endorsed by the CCC during its first meeting.
-Several regional and in-country capacity building activities were organized to address priority issues, including (i) a seminar in Daejeon and Seoul on trade facilitation and e-governance (December 2005), (ii) a regional forum in Singapore on customs automation and IT platform for trade and logistics (January 2006), (iii) an in-country workshop in Ulaanbaatar on trade logistics and customs modernization (February 2006), (iv) an in-country workshop in Urumqi on Xinjiang's trade logistics development (April 2006), (v) a seminar in Tokyo on trade facilitation and customs modernization (April 2006), and (vi) a seminar in Urumqi on the World Customs Organization's (WCO's) framework of standards and customs data model (July 2006).
-The 5th CCC Meeting is scheduled on 11-13 October 2006 in Astana.
-Several in-country capacity-building seminars are also planned in Mongolia, Kyrgyz Republic, and Tajikistan.
-The PRC Customs General Administration has agreed to sponsor two training programs in Shanghai Customs Academy for Kazakhstan and Mongolia customs officials. - 6.
-Two studies were conducted that support the broadening of the Trade Facilitation Program: (i) the Trade Logistics Strategy for PRC's Xinjiang Uygur Autonomous Region, and (ii) an Integrated Trade Facilitation Strategy based on interagency cooperation and partnership with the business community.
+The Program's activities since the last Ministerial Conference continued to focus on the 5. areas endorsed by the CCC in its First Meeting in Urumgi, PRC in August 2002.
+Several regional and in-country capacity building activities were organized to address priority issues, including (i) a seminar in Daejeon and Seoul, Republic of Korea on trade facilitation and egovernance in December 2005, and (ii) a forum in Singapore in January 2006 focusing on issues related to customs automation and IT platform for trade and logistics, (iii) an in-country workshop in Ulaanbaatar on trade logistics and customs modernization, on 8-9 February 2006, (iv) an in-country workshop in Urumqi on Xinjiang's trade logistics development, on 9 April 2006, (v) a seminar in Tokyo, Japan on 17-19 April 2006 on trade facilitation and customs modernization, and (vi) a seminar in Urumqi, PRC on 12-14 July 2006 on the World Customs Organization's (WCO's) framework of standards and customs data model.
+The PRC Customs General Administration sponsored training programs in Shanghai Customs Academy, for Kazakhstan customs officials in May 2006 and for Mongolia customs officials in September 2006.
+The 5th CCC Meeting was held on 11-13 October 2006 in Astana, Kazakhstan.
+Several incountry capacity-building seminars are also planned in Mongolia, Kyrgyz Republic, and Tajikistan during the fourth guarter of 2006.

+6. Two studies were conducted that support the broadening of the Trade Facilitation Program: (i) the Trade Logistics Strategy for PRC's Xinjiang Uygur Autonomous Region, and (ii) an Integrated Trade Facilitation Strategy based on interagency cooperation and partnership with the business community.
 A trade logistics development study was launched in Mongolia in February 2006.
 A similar study was launched in August 2006 for the Inner Mongolia Autonomous Region of the PRC.
 As part of the continuing efforts to promote an integrated, multi-agency approach to trade facilitation, senior officials from tax administrations and border guard agencies were invited to attend the regional forums in Singapore and Korea.